 |

-Youth Court is also designed to educate youth about the juvenile justice system.
-Through direct participation,
+The Youth Transforming Justice Youth Court is an alternative to the traditional juvenile justice system.

 |